PedroMartk9i/PedroMartk9i/README.md

 ## About me
 I'm Current Systems Engineering student.
 I am passionate about Data Science, Artificial Intelligence Research and Web Development.
 I love to apply the philosophical vision of System dynamics in my work to always be clear about the workflow.
+🌱 I’m currently learning Angular JS.
+👯 I’m looking to collaborate on Web Development and Machine Learning.
+📫 How to reach me: pedroestebanmarsan@gmail.com

 ## GitHub Streak!